 While the fashion press scrambled to catch a glimpse of her brand-new, highly discussed Jessica McCormack engagement ring, the real triumph was the dress’s stark, graphic simplicity.
 Vaccarello’s design relied on a sharp, high-necked silhouette that allowed the natural texture of the fabric to provide the visual narrative.
 It was an edgy, matter-of-fact look that cut through the noise of the evening with effortless coolness.

-The Silver Liquid Tassel: Teyana Taylor in Tom Ford
+Quick Silver The Art of Movement: Teyana Taylor in Tom Ford

-Multi-hyphenate artist Teyana Taylor brought kinetic sculpture to the steps, committing to a head-to-toe silver tassel look from the house of Tom Ford.
+Multi talented Teyana Taylor brought kinetic sculpture to the steps, committing to a head-to-toe silver look from the house of Tom Ford.
 The garment was a brilliant interpretation of the living canvas theme, constructed with thousands of individual metallic strands that shifted shape, caught the light, and re-formed with every single step she took up the stairs.

-The visual effect was mesmerising, creating the illusion of liquid metal melting and flowing down the red carpet.
+The visual effect was mesmerising, creating the illusion of pure motion bringing real energy to the red carpet.
 Taylor’s performance background allowed her to maximise the garment’s design, transforming a traditional award-season silhouette into a dynamic piece of performance art.
 It was a playful yet undeniably powerful statement that perfectly balanced commercial glamour with avant-garde execution.

 The Modern Romantic: Daisy Edgar-Jones in Alexander McQueen and Boucheron